MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-using-admin-workspace.md

 You can use **Run As Configuration** in the Administration workspace to manage Run As accounts and profiles.
 For more information, see [Managing Run As accounts in Operations Manager](manage-security-maintain-runas-profiles.md).

 ## Security
-In Operations Manager, operations such as resolving alerts, running tasks, overriding monitors, viewing alerts, viewing events, and so on have been grouped into user roles, with each user role representing a particular job function.
-Role\-based security allows you to limit privileges that users have for various aspects of Operations Manager.
+In Operations Manager, operations such as resolving alerts, running tasks, overriding monitors, viewing alerts, viewing events, and so on, have been grouped into user roles, with each user role representing a particular job function.
+Role-based security allows you to limit privileges that users have for various aspects of Operations Manager.
 In **Security** in the Administration workspace, you can add and remove users to specific user roles.
 You can also modify the properties of user roles that you create.

 For more information, see [Implementing User Roles](manage-security-overview.md).